HealthHackAu2020/CryoFilter/README.md

 Day 1, Fri

 - Regarding crYOLO, it doesn't really make sense to use YOLO on this problem.
 It will do a bad job when the anchor boxes overlap.
 - We could just do some naive classification.
+Probably going to be garbage, but may aswell try.
 - We could do some feature engineering.
 First step PCA, looking at class averages, etc. Later maybe deep-learning methods (VAE).
 - We can work on models separately then ensemble the results at the end.